0f3k1/HTB-writeups/Certified.md

 ![pass](https://github.com/J4ck3lXploit/HTB-writeups/blob/main/Images/Screenshot%202025-03-10%20115016.png)

-To log into BloodHound you have to reset the password using the default credentials: `spam@example.com` and `whatever the password was set to on when you ran he docker`.
+To log into BloodHound you have to reset the password using the default credentials: `spam@example.com` and `whatever the password was set to when you ran the docker`.
 ![login](https://github.com/J4ck3lXploit/HTB-writeups/blob/main/Images/Screenshot%202025-03-10%20115023.png)

-Create a new password and you'll be logged in
+Create a new password and you'll be logged in.
 ![new](https://github.com/J4ck3lXploit/HTB-writeups/blob/main/Images/Screenshot%202025-03-10%20115028.png)

-We can then import our zip file by navigating to the `start by uploading your data`
+We can then import our zip file by navigating to the `start by uploading your data`.
 ![start](https://github.com/J4ck3lXploit/HTB-writeups/blob/main/Images/Screenshot%202025-03-10%20115035.png)
 ![import](https://github.com/J4ck3lXploit/HTB-writeups/blob/main/Images/Screenshot%202025-03-10%20115041.png)

-After exploring through Judith's path we get this nice map
+After exploring through Judith's path, we get this map.
 ![map](https://github.com/J4ck3lXploit/HTB-writeups/blob/main/Images/Screenshot%202025-03-10%20115047.png)

-Judtih to Management
+Juidith to Management
 ![start](https://github.com/J4ck3lXploit/HTB-writeups/blob/main/Images/Screenshot%202025-03-10%20115052.png)

 Judith has WriteOwner privileges over the management group meaning we can add Judith to the management group.

 How it works:
-- Using `owneredit.py` Judith can change the owner of the Management group to themselves which gives them full control over the group
+- Using `owneredit.py` Judith can change the owner of the Management group to themselves which gives them full control over the group.

 ![join](https://github.com/J4ck3lXploit/HTB-writeups/blob/main/Images/Screenshot%202025-03-10%20115058.png)